Metacor/Minecraft-Speedrun-Guide/readme.md

 <br/>

-* Identify the Bastion Type, and run the Route accordingly
 * Required Items
 	* 10+ Obsidian, required to Blind Travel out of the Nether
 		* *ideally, 20+ for Educated/Calculated Travel*